Archimedes’ Lever

 “[C]omedy on television, more than journalism on television, may be the most effective outlet for stirring debate and effecting change in public policy.
 ‘Comedy has the potential to have an important role in framing the way we think about civic life,’ [Syracuse University professor Robert] Thompson said.
 And [Jon] Stewart has thrust himself into the middle of that potential. . . .
 ‘I have to think about how many kids are watching Jon Stewart right now and dreaming of growing up and doing what Jon Stewart does. . . .
 Just like kids two generations ago watched Murrow or Cronkite and dreamed of doing that.
-Some of these ambitious appetites and callings that have brought people into journalism in the past may now manifest themselves in these other arenas, like comedy.”
+Some of these ambitious appetites and callings that have brought people into journalism in the past may now manifest themselves in these other arenas, like comedy.”—Bill Carter and Brian Stelter, reporters,

 • Editorial Comment: Make ’em laugh to make ’em think.